jbhafner/daily-prioritizer/README.md

 Technology:
 ----------------------------------------------------
 I intend to make this a full-stack Javascript app with a MongoDB backend to persist data.
-As of now, it stores data in localStorage, so it repopulate items you have entered if you open the link on the same computer.
+As of now, it stores data in localStorage, so it repopulates items you have entered if you open the link on the same computer.
 I have used jQuery and the Materialize front-end library which is based on Google Material Design.

 Materialize Library - https://materializecss.com/